-The American University of Health Sciences (AUHS) is a private-for-profit minority owned, minority serving, Christian based University originally founded in 1994 by Kim Dang and Pastor Gregory Johnson.
-It is a postsecondary education institution to prepare and equip students for life careers in the fields of health and to produce qualified health professionals for the community and the country.
-The University operates as an "S" corporation.
+The American University of Health Sciences is a Private-for-Profit, Minority Owned, and Minority Serving, Christian Based University originally established in 1994 by Kim Dang, Founder, and Gregory Johnson, Co-founder.
+It is a postsecondary education institution to prepare and equip students for life careers in the field of health education and to produce quality allied health professionals for the community and the country.
+The American University of Health Sciences was established as an S Corporation and is wholly-owned subsidiary of American University of Health Sciences, Inc.